 The National Mall

 This is an obvious suggestion, but sometimes those are the very ones we need to be reminded of, especially when it’s easy to get lured into the many museums surrounding the Mall that beckon with wonderful collections and free admission.
 But there’s plenty of art and history along with active recreation to enjoy outside of the galleries, too.
 Walk or bike among the monuments and memorials, but be sure to stop and take in the magnificent architecture and design.
 View art al fresco — kids will love the whimsical creations at the National Gallery of Art and Hirshhorn Museum Sculpture Gardens.
 Stop and smell the roses and other pretty flowers at the Haupt Garden behind the Smithsonian Castle.
 Take a spin on The Carousel for $3.50 a ride.
 Rent a pedal boat and cruise the Tidal Basin ($18-34/hour).
-July 2020 Update: You can visit the memorials on the Mall, but facilities and Visitor Canters are closed, tours are not being offered.
+October 2020 Update: You can visit the memorials on the Mall, but some Visitor Centers are closed, tours are not being offered.
+The Washington Monument IS open.

 Watkins Regional Park